mibesr/software-articles-by-Efron-Licht/articles/backendbasics/backendbasics.md

 ### 2. Practical backend: `net/http` and `encoding/json`

 In the second article, we'll graduate to using the `net/http` and `encoding/json` packages to build basic web clients and servers that can handle most day-to-day backend workloads.
-We'll make a basic  client & server to play games over the internet.
+We'll start diving into Go's standard library and  the show how it provides everything you need for basic client/server HTTP communication; using `net/http` and `net/url` to send and receive HTTP requests and responses, `encoding/json` to manage our API payloads, and `context` to manage timeouts and cancellation.

-### 3. Finishing touches: middleware and routing
+### 3. Finishing touches: middlewares, routing, and basic database access

 In the third article, we'll cover middleware and routing, the two 'missing pieces' of the `net/http` package.
 These are the bits that usually make people reach for a framework, but they're actually pretty simple to implement yourself.
-We'll talk a little bit about logging and authentication, and restrict access to our chess server to logged-in users.
+We'll also cover basic database access using the `database/sql` package.

 ### 4. When I hear the word 'framework' I reach for my gun